Denton County Divorce Lawyer

 If spouses can work out an agreement on the above marital matters, one of the spouses or attorneys will prepare an Agreed Decree of Divorce, which will contain all the terms of the agreement for the judge’s approval.
 However, if the spouses are not able to agree on all the issues in the case, a trial date will be set for them to negotiate through litigation.

-The latter is a more expensive and lengthy process, but it is often necessary in situations involving:
+The latter is a more expensive and lengthy divorce process, but it is often necessary in situations involving:

 - Domestic violence